Koh Kood ( Koh Kut ) Tourist Information

-Koh Kood ( sometimes spelled Ko Kut ) is a great island to visit and probably the best in Thailand for lovers of beaches, jungles, waterfalls and deserted roads – which are ideal for cruising along on on your rental scooter.
+Koh Kood, which is also often spelled as Koh Kut , is a great island to visit and probably the best in Thailand for lovers of beaches, jungles and waterfalls.
+Plus the roads are almost deserted, making it an ideal island for exploring by scooter.
 As with Koh Mak there isn’t a vehicle ferry to the island.
 So, along with the stunning scenery and crystal clear water, expect it to be quiet, even in High Season.

-In 2014, The Guardian called Koh Kood ‘Thailand’s Last Unspoilt Island‘ and it still is as you can see from this video of some of the highlights that was taken in mid 2017.
+In 2014, The Guardian called Koh Kut ‘Thailand’s Last Unspoilt Island‘ and it still is as you can see from this video of some of the highlights that was taken in mid 2017.

 The local population is estimated at under 2,500, so there aren’t any towns on the island.
 But there are four main built up areas.
 These are the fishing communities in Ao Salat, in the northeast and Ao Noi, in the south east.
 The hospital, police and local government offices are all located in the Klong Hin Dam area, on the west coast.
 The east of the island is inaccessible and inhabited.
 Dotted around the centre of the island are a handful of waterfalls which are all free to visit and great for a cooling dip.

 The main beaches are spread out along the west and south coasts of the island and there are now over 50 places to stay.
 These range from Soneva Kiri, a super luxury 100,000 Baht/ night six star resort to homestays in fishing communities.